yegor256/blog/_posts/2017/jun/2017-06-22-object-oriented-input-output-in-cactoos.md

 [`Output`](http://static.javadoc.io/org.cactoos/cactoos/0.2/org/cactoos/Output.html),
 similar to what
 [`TeeInputStream`](https://commons.apache.org/proper/commons-io/javadocs/api-1.4/org/apache/commons/io/input/TeeInputStream.html)
-from [Apache Commons](https://commons.apache.org/) does, but encapsuated.
+from [Apache Commons](https://commons.apache.org/) does, but encapsulated.
 So we don't copy, we create an [`Input`](http://static.javadoc.io/org.cactoos/cactoos/0.2/org/cactoos/Input.html) that will copy if you _touch_ it: